Jonathan was elected as the Member of Parliament for Stoke-on-Trent North, Kidsgrove and Talke on Thursday 12th December 2019.

 Previously he worked as a secondary school teacher in Birmingham.
 Jonathan was a Head of Year and was responsible for the achievement, behaviour and safety of over 250 students.
 He oversaw whole school attendance for Years 7 to 11 and was also the school trade union representative for the NASUWT.

-He has also seen two of his Private Members’ Bills, on the Desecration of War Memorials and Proper Maintenance of Land, adopted by the Government.
+He has also seen three of his Private Members’ Bills, on the Desecration of War Memorials, Proper Maintenance of Land, and on the Extension of Auto-Enrollment of Pensions, adopted by the Government.

 Jonathan has held Parliamentary Private Secretary roles to both the House of Lords and Secretary of State for Northern Ireland, and most recently served as Minister for School Standards in the Department for Education.